Important Update on COVID-19

 - Around 20 hours of classroom teaching per week

-- Full day study trip to Lucerne, Rütli and Schwyz
+- Full day study trip to Lucerne, Altdorf and Schwyz

-- Full day study trip to Nestlé and Berne
+- Full day study trip to Bern (World Heritage Site)

-- Various social events including a welcome and leaving dinner, a lake pic nic, a film evening and an optional day hike to the Uetliberg
+- Various social events including a welcome dinner, barbecues, a trip to Schaffhausen and the Rhine Falls and an optional day hike to a local mountain!

-Note: The program may still be subject to change.
-A detailed schedule will be provided soon.
+Note: The program may be subject to change.

 Depending on your nationality, you may be required to apply for a visa to enter Switzerland.
 Please make sure you fulfill the visa provisions that apply for your country before traveling to Switzerland.